CSIRT-SK/viruschecker/README.md

 - Avast
 - Kaspersky
 - Eset
+- Windows defender

 Support for following AVs is under active development

 - Avira
 - Bitdefender
-- Norton
-- Windows defender
+- Symantec

 The location of the compiled JRE executable is `driver/build/libs/driver-[VERSION]-all.jar`.